pewniak747/hipbot/README.md

 ```

 ### Running
-Start hipbot as a daemon by executing:
+Start Hipbot as a daemon by executing:

 ```shell
 hipbot start